 If you are considering travel to the border regions with Uzbekistan and Tajikistan, and the Ferghana Valley, you are advised to read this advice in conjunction with the travel advice for Uzbekistan and Tajikistan.
 Security forces from all three countries monitor the border region.
 They randomly but frequently conduct operations in the border regions.

-Crime, including violent crime, is high and foreigners are particularly at risk.
+There is a high incidence of crime, including violent crime, and foreigners can be targeted.
 Kidnapping, robbery, mugging and pickpocketing have occurred, including near hotels, public transport and in other crowded places, especially where expatriates are known to gather.
 The risk of crime increases at night.

 There is potential for foreigners to get caught up in violent clashes between criminal groups.